arcus-azure/arcus.webapi/docs/preview/features/logging.md

 }
 ```

-When used as in the example above, the all routes of the controller will be excluded from the telemtry tracking.
+When used as in the example above, then all routes of the controller will be excluded from the telemetry tracking.
 The exclude attribute allows you to specify on a more specific level what part of the request should be excluded.

 ```csharp